Skip to Main Content

 Web

-The University Archives serve as the repository for all inactive official university records.
+The University Archives serves as the repository for all inactive official university records.

 Our goal is to document the creation, development, procedures, and priorities of administrative and central units at CMU.